-- 13) Which of the following is responsible for implementing Executive Orders 11246 and 11375 that were issued by the Johnson administration? - A) Equal Employment Opportunity Commission - B) Pension Benefits Guarantee Corporation - C) Occupational Safety and Health Administration - D) Office of Federal Contract Compliance Programs
+- 13) Which of the following is responsible for implementing Johnson administration Executive Orders 11246 and 11375? - A) Equal Employment Opportunity Commission - B) Pension Benefits Guarantee Corporation - C) Occupational Safety and Health Administration - D) Office of Federal Contract Compliance Programs

 Explanation: D) The Johnson administration (1963-1969) issued Executive Orders 11246 and 11375 which didn't just ban discrimination but also required that government contractors with contracts of over \$50,000 and 50 or more employees take affirmative action to ensure employment opportunity for those who may have suffered past discrimination.
-These orders also established the Office of Federal Contract Compliance Programs (OFCCP) to implement the orders and ensure compliance.
+These orders established the Office of Federal Contract Compliance Programs (OFCCP) to implement the orders and ensure compliance.